-Docker doesn’t offer the same type of functionality.
+When comparing Docker containers vs VMs, Docker doesn’t offer the same type of functionality.
 You can roll back container images, but because containers store their data outside of the image in most cases, rolling back an image won’t help you recover data that was lost by a running application.
 It also won’t necessarily help you stop a security breach, unless the breach was caused by an issue within a particular version of your container image.

 Weave Ignite - VMs that look and act like containers